destinygg/destinypositions/docs/politics.md

 ### Co-ops

 Co-ops, or [cooperatives](https://en.wikipedia.org/wiki/Cooperative), are business owned by the workers.
-Many advocates of socialism argue that co-ops have many benefits, and co-ops would certainly be a primary part of most forms of socialism.
+Many socialists, especially market socialists, seem to point towards co-ops as being an effective transition step away from a fully capitalist society, or one where businesses have private ownership.

-I don't see anything inherently wrong with co-ops.
-I agree that they could, theoretically, be a superior way of organizing a business.
-If you want to experiment with making a co-op, you should do so.
+I don't believe anything is inherently wrong with co-ops, and I support them in the cases where they lead to greater economic productivity.

-With that said, if co-ops were really a vehicle for increased happiness, productivity, quality, or efficiency, then it seems likely that they would already have caught on and would already be widespread throughout society.

 ### Political Ineffectiveness